 A person intentionally treated the lease document as leave and license.
 He is trying to evict the person in whose favour that lease deed is executed.
 What are the ingredients of lease and leave & license?

-Exclusive right to use or enjoy the immovable property is the deciding factor that whether there is lease or licence.
+Exclusive right to use or enjoy the immovable property is the deciding factor whether there is lease or licence.
 In M.N.
 Clubwala v.
-Fida Hussain Saheb [(1964) 6 SCR 642, 653] the supreme court of India emphasised that if the exclusive possession to which a person was entitled under an agreement with a landlord was coupled with an interest in the property, the agreement would be construed not as a mere licencebut as a lease.
+Fida Hussain Saheb [(1964) 6 SCR 642, 653] the supreme court of India emphasised that if the exclusive possession to which a person was entitled under an agreement with a landlord was coupled with an interest in the property, the agreement would be construed not as a mere licence but as a lease.

-As far as your case is concerned, according to the agreement you have exclusive right to use said premised on the fix rent.
-When rent is fixed and interest of the property has transferred in order to said consideration or rent it shall be construed as lease instead of leave and licence.
+As far as your case is concerned, according to the agreement you have exclusive right to use said premised on the fixed rent.
+When rent is fixed and interest of the property has transferred in order to say consideration or rent it shall be construed as lease instead of leave and licence.
 If permission to use land without exclusive possession was alone granted, a licence was the legal result.

 Therefore, you have right over the property to use it for the stipulated period mentioned in the agreement.
 The landlord’s contention that you are a licensee shall not be sustained.
 You can claim compensation if the lease agreement is terminated before the completion of the stipulated period.